PORCELAIN VENEERS in Muskegon

 If you are missing multiple teeth, especially in the front areas.
 Porcelain bonding does have limitations in its strength that it can handle when you put pressure on it.

-If you have a crown on a tooth already.
+If you already have a crown on a tooth.
 By definition, a veneer is a thin facing that would go on one side of a tooth.
 A crown, on the other hand typically covers the entire tooth inside.
+It is also possible although significantly less common, to put a porcelain veneer on the inside (lingual) of a tooth.
+This might be done if there was a significant amount of erosion or abrasion.

 In some cases, if the teeth are severely worn down and you are a heavy clencher or you grind your teeth, then a full coverage crown might be a better option.